“Rick and Morty” all day long forever and for 100 years

 It’s not a coincidence that the man who once filmed an entire documentary about himself ended up writing a love interest for Rick whose main qualification is that it can give him unrelenting mass adoration.
 But it’s also not a surprise that the loss of that love, though deserved, is masterfully painted with all the raw brushstrokes of painful, uncomfortable, humanizing reality…

-Despite their best efforts to highlight the randomness and desolation of the universe, Dan Harmon and Justin Roiland’s sheer act of creation infixed embers of meaning in the cold cosmic chaos.
+Despite their best efforts to highlight the randomness and desolation of the universe, Dan Harmon and Justin Roiland’s impulsive act of creation infixed embers of meaning in the cold cosmic chaos.
 And like everyone’s favorite older brother, but better, Dan Harmon is the kind of person you can trust when he says, “Don’t run.
 Nobody exists on purpose, nobody belongs anywhere.
 Come watch TV.”

 Rick and Morty and the Crushing Freedom of Infinite Choice